andOlga/umineko-catbox-english/README.md

 To comply with US laws, you have to buy the game on the [eShop](https://store-jp.nintendo.com/list/software/70010000012343.html) and dump it using [nxdumptool](https://github.com/DarkMatterCore/nxdumptool) from a hackable Nintendo Switch to obtain a legal copy for emulation.
 Software distribution laws in other countries may vary.

-### On PC (using Yuzu)
+### On PC (using yuzu)
-The Switch emulator [Yuzu](https://yuzu-emu.org) is compatible with the game and the patch.
+The Switch emulator [yuzu](https://yuzu-emu.org) is compatible with the game and the patch.

-To set Yuzu up, you will need a copy of the `prod.keys` file dumped from a hackable Nintendo Switch and the game itself.
-Once you have acquired the keys, navigate to File -> Open Yuzu folder, then find the subfolder called "keys" inside that and paste the file there.
-Restart Yuzu and double-click the giant empty rectangle in the main yuzu window to add your game folder.
+To set yuzu up, you will need a copy of the `prod.keys` file dumped from a hackable Nintendo Switch and the game itself.
+Once you have acquired the keys, navigate to File -> Open yuzu folder, then find the subfolder called "keys" inside that and paste the file there.
+Restart yuzu and double-click the giant empty rectangle in the main yuzu window to add your game folder.

-To install the patch, [download](https://github.com/andOlga/umineko-catbox-english/releases/latest/download/patch_yuzu.zip) the Yuzu version,
+To install the patch, [download](https://github.com/andOlga/umineko-catbox-english/releases/latest/download/patch_yuzu.zip) the yuzu version,
-<br>then right-click the game in Yuzu, choose "Open Mod Data Location" and extract the entire archive there.
+<br>then right-click the game in yuzu, choose "Open Mod Data Location" and extract the entire archive there.

-You may now start the game in Yuzu and play it in English.
+You may now start the game in yuzu and play it in English.

 ### On PC (using Ryujinx)
 The Switch emulator [Ryujinx](https://ryujinx.org/) is compatible with the game and the patch.